-When a book is overdue or not returned at stated periods (when all books are due), the cost of the book plus a replacement fee is charged to the student.
+When a book is overdue or not returned at stated periods, the cost of the book plus a replacement fee is charged to the student.

 Library Notices

 Library notices are sent regularly to students with overdue books.
 If the matter is not settled, students will incur fines, which must be paid before graduation, or transcripts can be provided.